kpcyrd/i-probably-didnt-backdoor-this/README.md

 ### Preparing retroactive reviews

-Since "reading the source code" requires advanced domain knowledge, this section describes a pen-and-paper aproach that can be used to cryptographically ensure you can retro-actively review what you executed, even if you didn't review before you executed it.
+Since "reading the source code" requires advanced domain knowledge, this section describes a pen-and-paper approach that can be used to cryptographically ensure you can retro-actively review what you executed, even if you didn't review before you executed it.
 Pen-and-paper should be taken literally here to ensure this can't be modified by software.
 If done correctly, you don't need to